 This is really just scratching the surface of what you can do with joint venture webinars!
 If you really love partnering with other business owners, this can become a central part of your ongoing marketing plan.

-And remember, you don’t need to create all-new webinar topics and slides for every single joint webinar that you host.
+And remember, you don’t need to create all-new webinar topics and slides for every single webinar that you host.
 Sure, you might edit the content based on the audience, but overall the structure of your webinar can remain the same…

 The best part about that?
 You’ll keep on getting better and better at delivering this webinar, meaning that you’ll end up making more sales with each subsequent presentation you host.